suitenumerique/hackdays2025/submissions/sovereign42/README.md

 🌍 Who Benefits and Why It Matters:

 - 🆓 Fully open source, ensuring transparency, auditability, and long-term trust in public infrastructure

+- 👥 Everyone benefits: end users, public servants, IT administrators, companies, and collectivités all gain stronger, more understandable protection from phishing threats

 - 🧰 Designed to be lightweight, easy to deploy, and non-intrusive—ideal for large-scale institutional rollout